 - groups interested in starting a non-profit; and

 - member-funded societies.

 Fill out our online Non-profit Advisors Program Registration form here to help our Advisors learn more about your organization.

 For other eligibility requirements, contact the program manager at:

-Starting November 28, 2016, BC’s new Societies Act will come into effect.
-Societies will have two years to update their constitution and by-laws to comply.
+BC’s new Societies Act came into effect on November 28, 2016.
+Societies had two years to update their constitution and by-laws to comply.

 - The New Societies Act: General Information